 SDS-PAGE the pH values within the gel may vary to change the average charge of the counterions during the run to improve resolution.
 Popular counterions are glycine and tricine.
-Glycine has been used as the source of trailing ion or
+Glycine has been used as the source of trailing ion or slow ion because its pKa is 9.69 and mobility of glycinate are such that the effective mobility can be set at a value below that of the slowest known proteins of net negative charge in the pH range.
+The minimum pH of this range is approximately 8.0.

 - Acrylamide (C3H5NO; mW: 71.08).
 When dissolved in water, slow, spontaneous autopolymerization of acrylamide takes place, joining molecules together by head on tail fashion to form long single-chain polymers.
 The presence of a free radical-generating system greatly accelerates polymerization.
 This kind of reaction is known as Vinyladdition polymerisation.
 A solution of these polymer chains becomes viscous but does not form a gel, because the chains simply slide over one another.
 Gel formation requires linking various chains together.
 Acrylamide is a neurotoxin.
-It is also essential to store acrylamide in a cool dark and dry place to reduce autopolymerisation andhydrolysis. - Bisacrylamide (N,N'-Methylenebisacrylamide) (C7H10N2O2; mW: 154.17).
+It is also essential to store acrylamide in a cool dark and dry place to reduce autopolymerisation andhydrolysis. - Bisacrylamide (N,N'-Methylenebisacrylamide) ($C_7H{10}N_2O_2$; mW: 154.17).
 Bisacrylamide is the most frequently used cross linking agent for polyacrylamide gels.
 Chemically it can be thought of as two acrylamide molecules coupled head to head at their non-reactive ends.
 Bisacrylamide can crosslink two polyacrylamide chains to one another, thereby resulting in a gel. - Sodium Dodecyl Sulfate (SDS) (C12H25NaO4S; mW: 288.38). (only used in denaturing protein gels) SDS is a strong detergent agent used to denature native proteins to unfolded, individual polypeptides.
 When a protein mixture is heated to 100 °C in presence of SDS, the detergent wraps around the polypeptide backbone.
 It binds to polypeptides in a constant weight ratio of 1.4 g SDS/g of polypeptide.
 In this process, the intrinsic charges of polypeptides become negligible when compared to the negative charges contributed by SDS.
 Thus polypeptides after treatment become rod-like structures possessing a uniform charge density that is same net negative charge per unit weight.
 The electrophoretic mobilities of these proteins are a linear function of the logarithms of their molecular weights.